HyperKat/ws-navigator_0.5/README.md

         Notice, it's necessary to activate the mod_login modul, it don't need a position, the ws-navigator load the mod_login modul by it self!!!

-  8. Have fun and tell me bugs and features for future
+  7. Have fun and tell me bugs and features for future

-BLINK:

-  It's not necessary to add script and style tags to template head.
-Also it includes all automatic, on activated option -> handle in modul root, too! ! !!!!!